narc0tiq/YARM/README.md

 confirm deletion, or leave it alone to cancel it.
 * The 'ab|' button (only shown while remote viewing the site) allows you to rename the site.
 This can be useful to prevent auto-naming from overwriting one of your sites with another.
+Names may not be longer than 50 characters!
 * The '+' button (only shown while not viewing the site) allows you to expand an existing site.
 Simply click the '+' for the site you want to expand, then smack the resource monitor on the new ore site you want to add to the existing